Code-Institute-Submissions/Freddy2296-nirvana-2.0_AugResub/README.md

 * As a Frequent User, I know most of the songs and albums thanks to the site and the spotify links.

-     a.It's super helpful to have links to stream sites and being able to get the newest realse first.
+     a.
+It's super helpful to have links to stream sites and being able to get the newest releases first.

-* As a Frequent User, I have access to all social media platforms so I'm able to be updated with new facts and details.
+* As a Frequent User, I have access to all social media platforms so I'm able to get updated with new facts and details.

      a.
 Any update or new information I'm always inform and It's thanks to this site.